Accounting, Business & Financial History

 v.
 14, 2004, 3

-Bernardo Bátiz-Lazo and Trevor Boyns, The business and financial history of mechanisation and technological change in twentieth-century banking, p.
+Bernardo Bátiz-Lazo, Trevor Boyns, The business and financial history of mechanisation and technological change in twentieth-century banking, p.
 225

 Martin Campbell-Kelly, Mechanisation and computers in banking: a foreword, p.
 233